 The planning scheme table C2.1 prescribes the number of on-site parking spaces required, based on the type of land use.
 For Visitor Accommodation, the requirement is one space per self-contained accommodation unit, or one space per allocated tent or caravan space, or one space per four beds, whichever is greater.

-To meet the requirements of the planning scheme, the development site will need to provide 36 on-site car parking spaces, based on the number of beds provided for accommodation.
+The development site will provide 36 on-site car parking spaces, based on the maximum number of beds available for both the seasonal employees and camping grounds.